asjosik1991/lattice-symmetries/python/tutorial.md

 The full power of `lattice_symmetries` manifests if one use symmetries when constructing symmetry adapted basis and linear operators acting on the corresponding Hilbert space.
-The symmetries are constructed with the help of expressions as well, and are represented as a permutation group of indices (realized as simpy PermutationGroup.)
+The symmetries are constructed with the help of expressions, and are represented as a permutation group of indices.

 Let's take a look:
 ```